joshdeadbody/PDD-planer/README.md

 ---

+## Tool 4 — Business Case Builder

+Structures the financial justification and executive sign-off for automation initiatives.
+Translates technical scoping into business value to secure budget approval.

+**Core Features & Phases:**
+- **Live ROI Dashboard:** Auto-calculates Total Cost, Annual Benefit, 12-Month ROI, and Payback Period.
+- **The Financial Model:** Input dev costs and infra expenses against FTE savings, visualized via a Chart.js cumulative cash flow graph.
+- **Strategic Benefits:** Maps qualitative outcomes (Productivity, Quality, Employee Experience).
+- **Risks & Mitigation:** Pre-filled with exceptions and boundaries from the assessment phase.
+- **Recommendation & Sign-Off:** Final executive verdict and narrative.

+**AI Reviewer Persona:** Acts as a strict CFO / Financial Approver.
+Challenges underestimated costs, overly optimistic savings, and scores the likelihood of budget approval.

+---

 ## AI & API Setup

-All three tools use a **proxy by default** — no API key required.
+All four tools use a **proxy by default** — no API key required.
 This ensures the AI reviewer works out of the box for anyone accessing the tool, including recruiters or practitioners who may not have their own key.

 **Using your own key and model:**